carpentries-lab/metagenomics-workshop/setup.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6251246.svg)](https://doi.org/10.5281/zenodo.6251246)

-More information about these data will be presented in the [first lesson of the workshop](https://carpentries-incubator.github.io/metagenomics/01-background-metadata/index.html).
+More information about these data will be presented in the [first episode of the Data processing and visualization for metagenomics lesson](https://carpentries-incubator.github.io/metagenomics/01-background-metadata/index.html).

 ## Option B: Using the lessons on your local machine